akazukin5151/decision-matrix-qt/README.md

 Now, using gtk opens up a lot more possibilities.
 The API and the GUI can be rewritten in a language that can be statically compiled to make distribution even possible.
 (PyInstaller would have to bundle in numpy, pandas, scipy, and matplotlib -- yikes!)

+**Update:** apparently gtk doesn't allow assistants to share state between pages.
+So the solution is to write custom dialogs, or use a one-page interface.
+Regardless I think at this point I should just complete this first.

 ## Installation